Snowfork/snowbridge/README.md

-# Polkadot Ethereum Bridge
+# Snowbridge

-Components for a Polkadot Ethereum Bridge
+A trustless bridge between Polkadot and Ethereum.

 ## Development